daniel-araujo/node-rsync-parser/README.md

 #### `update`

-When rsync deletes a file.
+When rsync updates a file.
 The event object contains the following properties:

 ```js
 {